raspberrypi/hats/designguide.md

 ### GPIO Requirements

-GPIO pins ID_SC and ID_SD (GPIO0 and GPIO1) are reserved for use solely for board detection / identification. **The only allowed connections to the ID_ pins are either an ID EEPROM plus pull up resistors OR ID_SD shorted to GND and ID_SC left unconnected (for boards without an EEPROM).
+GPIO pins ID_SC and ID_SD (GPIO0 and GPIO1) are reserved for use solely for board detection / identification. **The only allowed connections to the ID_ pins are an ID EEPROM plus 3.9K pull up resistors.
 Do not connect anything else to these pins!**

 Raspberry Pi models A and B use some bank 0 GPIOs for board control functions and UART output: